Your questions answered

 A home wallbox or home charger is a charging point you can get installed on your driveway or in your garage that can make charging and living with an electric car a whole lot easier.
 As well as the convenience of being able to recharge your car whenever you want, charging from a home wallbox is much faster than using a three-pin plug.

-The typical charging speeds for a home wallbox range from 3kW to 7kW, while some are capable of up to 22kW if you're lucky enough to have three-phase power in your home, which can enable you to recharge an electric vehicle in only a few hours.
-For example, a 58kWh Volkswagen ID.3 would take over 24 hours to fully recharge from a regular mains socket, compared to just over nine hours from a 7kW wallbox.
+The typical charging speeds for a home wallbox range from 3kW to 7.4kW, while some are capable of up to 11KW or even 22kW if you're lucky enough to have three-phase power in your home, which can enable you to recharge an electric vehicle in only a few hours.
+As an example, the UK’s best-selling electric car, the Tesla Model Y, would take just over nine hours to charge in Rear-Wheel-Drive form, but using a faster three-phase 11kW charger this time is reduced to just over eight hours.

 Admittedly, home chargers aren’t cheap – you can expect you to pay around £750-£1,000 for a 7kW wallbox and to have it installed as well.
 However, we would still recommend a home wallbox to those looking to get their first electric car because of their faster charging speeds and the additional smart features many of the latest units come packed with.
 More on those in a moment…

 If you’re thinking about purchasing a wallbox, you should also look at what electricity tariff you’re on and whether you could switch to one designed specifically for electric-car owners.
-The average UK electricity price is currently 34p/kWh, but with the right tariff you can potentially save money by charging your electric car during off-peak times.
+The average UK electricity price is currently 30p/kWh, taking into account the energy price guarantee – the aforementioned Model Y RWD with its roughly 60kWh battery will cost around £18 to top-up at this rate.
+However, with the right tariff you can potentially save even more money by charging your electric car during off-peak times.
 It’s worth checking with your electricity provider to see when rates are cheaper, for the most cost-effective top-ups.

 Alfen home wallbox